 From perfectly-seared-on-the-outside and juicy-on-the-inside steaks, to saucy ribs to spice-rubbed chicken, barbecue fare is everywhere.
 It is the quintessential outdoor pastime from spring through autumn and in some locales barbecuing is enjoyed throughout the year.

 From the variety of foods that get thrown on the barbie to the settings where such food is served up, all barbecues have one thing in common.
 A grill is absolutely necessary.

 Whether you power it up with gas or charcoal, flaming heat is the source of those characteristic black lines that brand meats, poultry, fish, vegetables and breads.

-Toss corn on the cob onto the grill and have plenty of macaroni & cheese and coleslaw on hand.
+Toss cob corn onto the grill and have lots of coleslaw on hand.
 Don’t forget the napkins and wet wipes.
 Offer beer and iced tea to wash it all down and to toast everyone a happy Barbecue Day!